-The syntax of the functional logic language Curry [21] is close to Haskell [27], i.e., type variables and names of defined operations usually start with lowercase letters and the names of type and data constructors start with an uppercase letter.
+The syntax of the functional logic language Curry [21] is close to Haskell [26], i.e., type variables and names of defined operations usually start with lowercase letters and the names of type and data constructors start with an uppercase letter.
 The application of f to e is denoted by juxtaposition ("f e").
 In addition to Haskell, Curry allows free (logic) variables in conditions and right-hand sides of defining rules.
 Hence, an operation is defined by conditional rewrite rules of the form:

-$$f t_1 \dots t_n + c = e \quad \text{where } vs \text{ free} \tag{1}$$ where the condition c is optional and vs is the list of variables occurring in c or e but not in the left-hand side $f t_1 \dots t_n$ .
+$$f t_1 \dots t_n \mid c = e$$ where vs free (1)

+where the condition c is optional and vs is the list of variables occurring in c or e but not in the left-hand side f $t_1 ldots t_n$.

 In contrast to functional programming and similarly to logic programming, operations can be defined by overlapping rules so that they might yield more than one result on the same input.
 Such operations are also called non-deterministic.
-For instance, Curry offers a choice operation that is predefined by the following rules: x ? \ = x \ ? y = y aBool = True ?
-False so that the expression "aBool" has two values: True and False.
+For instance, Curry offers a choice operation that is predefined by the following rules:

+'''

+x ? = x

+? y = y

+'''